techidaily/site-win11-tips/source/_posts/eliminating-zoom-crash-code-1132-on-windows-devices.md

 9. Click**OK** to exit the rule’s properties window.
 10. Repeat steps five to nine for all Zoom rules within Windows Defender Firewall with Advanced Security.

  Aside from that, consider checking if Zoom is permitted to communicate through the firewall.
 Windows Defender Firewall has an allowed app list in which you can select to authorize or disable Zoom and other software to establish connections through it.
 Select the**Private** and**Public** checkboxes for Zoom in that allowed app list.
-See our guide about[allowing apps through the Windows Defender Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for further details.
+See our guide about [allowing apps through the Windows Defender Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for further details.

 ![The allow app list for Windows Defender Firewall](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/allow-app-through-firewall.jpg)